Which homotopy algebras come from transfer?: Classifying transferred structures

 \subsection{Necessary and sufficient conditions for isotopy}

 We now address Question \ref{Q2}, the precise version of D.\ Sullivan's original query.
-It is motivated by an observation concerning the characterization of weak isomorphism classes, based on a conjecture (Thm.\ \ref{thm:Sull} below) communicated to the authors by Sullivan.
+It is motivated by an observation concerning the characterization of weak isomorphism classes, based on a conjecture communicated to the authors by Sullivan.
+(Recall that isotopy is a special case of a weak isomorphism.)
+A form of this conjecture is proven as Thm.~\ref{thm:Sull} below.
+Corollary \ref{cor:iso-char} is then our answer to Question \ref{Q2} given in the language of obstruction theory.

 Let $\setinf(A,d)$ denote the set of weak isomorphism classes of $A_\infty$-structures on a given chain complex $(A,d)$.
 Following \cite[Sec.\ 6]{Markl:2006}, since $f_1$ is assumed to be a chain homotopy equivalence, choosing homotopy data as in \eqref{eq:hmtpy-data} induces maps of sets